 Some potential employment options with a graduate degree in public health care addiction counseling include:

 Private Practice Addiction Counselor – The drug addiction counselor candidate will need to also complete their supervised hours as well as the licensure examination required by their state.
 A drug addiction counselor will work with patients who are struggling with the effects of addiction, devising a drug abuse treatment program, and help the patient achieve their full mental health recovery from drug addiction and its effects upon their life.
-Their work may be in a rehabilitation center, a hospital, a correctional facility, or inpatient or outpatient treatment programs.
+Their work may be in a mental illness rehabilitation center, a hospital, a correctional facility, or inpatient or outpatient treatment programs.

 Case Manager – Oversees a caseload of patients, diagnosing the problems and determining the proper drug abuse treatment program.
 The case manager may oversee other employees, such as behavioral technicians, in helping the patient achieve a full recovery.